 If you read my other guides, you’ll know the first thing I like to do when I get to a new city is to join their free walking tour.
 It’s a quick and economical way of getting your lay of the land, and getting some insider tips on that city.

-That tall pointy building you see peeking above Toronto’s skyline is the infamous CN Tower.
+That tall pointy building you see peeking above Toronto’s skyline is the iconic CN Tower.
 It’s probably the #1 thing to do when you’re in Toronto as it gives you sweeping views of the city.
-I recommend coming just before the sun sets to enjoy the sky turning colours!
+I recommend coming just before the sun sets to enjoy the sky turning colors!
+On a clear day, you can even see all the way to Niagara Falls.
 And if you’ve got balls of steel, maybe take a step out onto the Edgewalk!

 This was probably one of my favorite areas in Toronto.
-I loved the whole feel of the place, with the bare brickstone buildings and cobblestoned streets.
+I loved the whole feel of the place, with the bare brick stone buildings and cobblestoned streets.
 These buildings used to house a large whiskey distillery, not to mention one of the largest in the world!
-There are cute little shops, art galleries and cafés for you to spend a couple hours here.
-You’ll usually find performances here too so you’ll sure to be kept entertained.
+There are cute little shops, art galleries, and cafés for you to spend a couple of hours here.
+You’ll usually find performances here too so you’re sure to be kept entertained.

 You can’t miss snapping a picture here when you’re in Toronto!
 If you get the chance, come by in the evening when the Toronto sign is all lit up in multiple colors!

 Did you know that Toronto has its very own Flatiron Building like the one in NYC?
 It’s much smaller in size, but this is the OG flatiron building, predating the one in New York by 10 years!

 If you’re a bit of an animal lover like me, you’ll love Ripley’s Aquarium which hosts over 16,000 aquatic creatures – it’s a sure hit with kids and adults alike.